 When we visited Stockholm last year, we were overwhelmed by the amount of food on offer.
-From traditional meatballs and gravy, to inventive vegetarian food, this city offers amazing culinary dishes delivered within equally creative and beautiful spaces.
+From traditional meatballs and gravy, to inventive vegetarian food, the city boasts incredible culinary dishes delivered within equally creative and beautiful spaces.

-Having eaten our way around most of this dynamic capital, we’ve put together a list of our top places to eat in Stockholm.
+Having eaten our way around most of this dynamic capital, we’ve therefore put together a list of the best places to eat in Stockholm.
 Make sure you have your elasticated trousers to hand and most of all, enjoy!

 This ever-popular chain of cafés offer a great place to hang out and grab a morning coffee.
 Usually full of hipsters and locals, its main attraction is its famous cinnamon buns (kanelbullar) and cosy interior.
 Sit back, relax and soak up the ever-cool Scandi atmosphere.

 Södermannagatan 23, 116 40 Stockholm

 This place not only has a lovely name, but an equally lovely interior.
 Offering a fantastic breakfast deal, including fresh juices, and eggs and avocado on soda bread, this is a great place to stock up on a hearty breakfast, before exploring the rest of the city.

 Bondegatan 64, Sofo